codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

    * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.
 1. If you're using TypeScript,  you can use the `types.d.ts` type declaration file.
 The contents of this file can be added to a new or an existing `.d.ts` file.

-## Get started with React or TypeScript
+## Get started with React

-To use the Embedded Link component in your app with either React or TypeScript, perform the following steps:
+To use the Embedded Link component in your app with React, perform the following steps:

-1. Create a company and retain its company ID (for instructions, see step one of the preceding task).
+1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
+The component needs the `companyId` parameter to open Link for a specified company.
+You can also create a company in the Codat Portal.

-   :::note
+   :::note Company creation timeline
    We recommend you create a company at the same time as your SMB customer signs up within your app.
    :::

-1. Copy and paste the contents of the <a href="https://dev.azure.com/codat/ea17b8fb-0083-4bb3-bcac-8a817722f00a/_apis/wit/attachments/d4cde71f-a328-44b7-a573-ed5ad9adc6bb?fileName=types.d.ts&download=true" target="_blank"> `types.d.ts`</a> file into new or existing `.d.ts` file.
+1. Download the <a href="https://dev.azure.com/codat/ea17b8fb-0083-4bb3-bcac-8a817722f00a/_apis/wit/attachments/d4cde71f-a328-44b7-a573-ed5ad9adc6bb?fileName=types.d.ts&download=true" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
 1. Copy and paste the <a href="https://dev.azure.com/codat/ea17b8fb-0083-4bb3-bcac-8a817722f00a/_apis/wit/attachments/11520cd5-799f-4fc2-9497-48d5b509a471?fileName=CodatLink.tsx&download=true" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app.
 Initialize this component where required.
 1. If you have a `browserslist` entry in your `package.json` file, make sure it's updated for production as shown in step five of the preceding task.
 1. If you're using content security policy (CSP) headers, update them with the information shown in step six of the preceding task.